kappa-db/multifeed/README.md

 > multi-writer hypercore

-Small module that manages multiple hypercores: yours are writeable, others' are not.
+Small module that manages multiple hypercores: feeds you create locally are writeable, others' are readonly.
 Replicating with another multi-hypercore peers exchanges the content of all of the hypercores.

 ## Usage